Neurofibromatosis is caused by mutations in certain genes.

 Type 1 neurofibromatosis (or NF1, also known as von Recklinghausen disease) affects about 1 of 2,500 to 3,000 people.
 Neurofibromas develop along peripheral nerves—for example, under or within the skin and just outside the spinal cord.
 Sometimes tumors develop in the nerves that connect the brain to the eyes (optic nerves).
 Bone and soft tissues (such as muscle) may also be affected.

 Type 2 neurofibromatosis (or NF2) affects about 1 of 35,000 people.
-It causes tumors of the auditory nerve (which connects the inner ear and the brain), called acoustic neuromas Vestibular Schwannoma A vestibular schwannoma (also known as an acoustic neuroma) is a noncancerous (benign) tumor that originates in the cells that wrap around the vestibular nerve (Schwann cells).
-These tumors... read more , and sometimes tumors in the brain or in the tissues that cover the brain or spinal cord (meninges).
+It causes tumors of the auditory nerve (which connects the inner ear and the brain), called acoustic neuromas Vestibular Schwannoma A vestibular schwannoma (also called an acoustic neuroma) is a noncancerous (benign) tumor that originates in the cells that wrap around the vestibular nerve (Schwann cells).
+Vestibular schwannomas... read more , and sometimes tumors in the brain or in the tissues that cover the brain or spinal cord (meninges).
 Tumors in the meninges are called meningiomas.
 They are not cancerous.

 Schwannomatosis is less common than the other two types.
 Schwannomas are growths composed mainly of Schwann cells.
 They develop around spinal, cranial, and peripheral nerves, but acoustic neuromas do not develop.